enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 You need the VPC ID and Subnet ID for the next steps.
 You can check it in Cloud9 console or Cloudformation output tab in the Primary region (Ireland).
 ![CDK](../images/01-cdk-06.png)

-If you can find the VPC ID and Subnet ID from the VPC console in Ireland though the CDK is not completed, you can proceed the next step, CloudFormation stack creation.
+If you can find the VPC ID and Subnet ID (any private subnet in 4 subnets) from the VPC console in Ireland though the CDK is not completed, you can proceed the next step, CloudFormation stack creation.

 ## 2. Building the Bookstore using CloudFormation in your Primary Region (Ireland)